developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 The allowable decode lengths are specified by Length1 and Length2 as follows:

-* Variable length: Decode symbols containing any number of characters.
+* **Variable length -** Decode symbols containing any number of characters.
 	* Set both Length1 and Length2 to 0.
-* Range: Decode a symbol with a specific length range (from a to b, including a and b).
+* **Range -** Decode a symbol with a specific length range (from a to b, including a and b).
 	* Set Length1 to a and set Length2 to b.
-* Two Discrete Lengths: Decode only symbols containing either of two selected lengths.
+* **Two Discrete Lengths -** Decode only symbols containing either of two selected lengths.
 	* Set Length1 to b and Length2 to a where a is less than b.
-* One Discrete Length: Decode only symbols containing a specific length.
+* **One Discrete Length -** Decode only symbols containing a specific length.
 	* Set both Length1 and Length2 to the non zero value.

 ------

-## UPC EAN Params
+## UPC/EAN Params
 <img style="height:350px" src="upc_params.png"/>
 <br>

-Allows the configuration of the parameters that apply to more than one UPC or EAN decoder.
+The UPC/EAN Parameter allows configuration of parameters that apply to more than one UPC or EAN decoder.

 **Security Level -** The scanner offers four levels of decode security for UPC/EAN barcodes.
 There is an inverse relationship between scanner aggressiveness and security; increasing levels of security lead to decreasing barcode read accuracy.
 Zebra therefore recommends choosing carefully the level of security necessary for any given application: